DrMohmX/takeanote/_posts/2020-10-14-SElinux-change-the-file-context.md

 ---
 layout: post
 title: SELinux Management
-subtitle: Create, Delete, Restore SELinux FContext
+subtitle: Create, Delete, Restore SELinux fcontext
-tags: [rhel, exam]
+tags: [rhel, exam, selinux]
 gh-badge: [star, fork, follow]
 comments: true
 ---

 # SELinux

-## Change the file context (fcontext)
+## Change the file context type label (fcontext)
 We can change the file context **persistenty** and **temporary**.
 Temporary means for one usage only, that will be restored by the next reboot or the usage of `restorecon` command.
 But persistantly will remain even after reboot and `restorecon` command.

 ### Changing the fcontext of the file/dir **temporary!**